 Q: When am I eligible if I go from a position that is per diem to a position that is FTE?

 A: You will be eligible as soon as you become an FTE employee and reach your one year employment anniversary date.

 For example, you started working per diem on January 1, 2012 and worked for 11 months before becoming an FTE employee; you would become eligible for Tuition Assistance on January 1, 2013 – one year from your hire date.

 Q: Can I get Tuition Assistance (TA) for more than one degree program?

 A: Yes, members may pursue more than one program depending on their career advancement goals.

 For example, a member may want to complete Surgical Tech certificate and then go on to an associate degree for nursing.
 Another member may want to complete a Medical Assistant associates and then then decide to go into Respiratory Care.
-So long as they are on the approved list, a member may enroll in as many programs as they need to meet their career goals provided they are working through their case manager and following their educational plan.
+So long as they are on the approved list, a member may enroll in as many programs as they need to meet their career goals provided they are working through their Career and Education Navigator and following their educational plan.

 Q. Does Tuition Assistance (TA) cover adult basic education and college prep courses?

-A: Yes, members who have identified these courses as part of their educational plan with their case manager may request TA for Adult Basic Education (ABE), English as a Second Language (ESL), college readiness and college prep courses (such as basic math, reading, writing, English and college success courses, to name a few).
+A: Yes, members who have identified these courses as part of their educational plan with their Career and Education Navigator may request TA for Adult Basic Education (ABE), English as a Second Language (ESL), college readiness and college prep courses (such as basic math, reading, writing, English and college success courses, to name a few).
 The Training Fund also offers its own classes to help students get ready for college-level courses.
 Training Fund workshops are posted here.